bxdoan/bxdoan/README.md

 <div align="center">

-> Knowing you’re different is only the beginning.
-If you accept these differences you’ll be able to get past them and grow even closer.
+> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.

-> — Miss Kobayashi —
+> — Might Guy —

 </div>